microg/android_frameworks_mapsv1/README.md

 Heavily depends on [osmdroid](https://github.com/osmdroid/osmdroid) as well as its dependency [slf4j](https://github.com/qos-ch/slf4j)

 ### Building apps against MapsV1
-You can build you app against MapsV1 instead of Google Maps.
+You can build your app against MapsV1 instead of Google Maps.
-This will allow you to replace the Google Maps with osmdroid in an existing app without the need to change a line of code.
+This will allow you to replace Google Maps with osmdroid in an existing app without the need to change a line of code.

 ### As part of a custom ROM
 MapsV1 can be build as part of Android when building an Android ROM from source.